arnoo/git-deliver/README.md

 To use Git-deliver on Windows, you'll need to copy the libintl-8.dll and getopt.exe from the "msys" folder of the git-deliver clone to your "C:\Program Files (x86)\Git\bin" or "C:\Program Files\Git\bin".
 These are files from the MinGW project (http://www.mingw.org/) which are included with Git-deliver for convenience.

+You'll most likely want to setup SSH public key authentication with your remotes to avoid typing your SSH password multiple times.
+See http://stackoverflow.com/questions/7260/how-do-i-setup-public-key-authentication for instructions.
+This is because SSH client bundled with msys is pretty old and does not support connection multiplexing (at least not with privilege separation enabled on the server).

 OSX
 ---